Microsoft/azure-docs.pl-pl/articles/azure-sql/managed-instance/connection-types-overview.md

 Get-AzSubscription
 # Use your SubscriptionId in place of {subscription-id} below
 Select-AzSubscription -SubscriptionId {subscription-id}
-# Replace {rg-name} with the resource group for your SQL Managed Instance, and replace {mi-name} with the name of your SQL Managed Instance
+# Replace {rg-name} with the resource group for your managed instance, and replace {mi-name} with the name of your managed instance
 $mi = Get-AzSqlInstance -ResourceGroupName {rg-name} -Name {mi-name}
 $mi = $mi | Set-AzSqlInstance -ProxyOverride "Redirect" -force
 ```